 For more detail, including examples, download the Guidance note on Advertising.

 The requirements for how star ratings must be disclosed in advertisements are specified in the Building Energy Efficiency Disclosure Determination 2016 (Secretary’s Determination).

 What happens if you don’t comply with the advertising requirements?

 Civil penalties of up to $222,000 for the first day and $22,200 for each subsequent day may be imposed by a Court for each breach of a disclosure obligation.
-Alternatively, the Secretary of the Department of Industry, Science, Energy and Resources may issue an infringement notice of up to $22,200 for the first day and $2,220 for each subsequent day of non-compliance.
+Alternatively, the Secretary of the Department of Climate Change, Energy, the Environment and Waters may issue an infringement notice of up to $22,200 for the first day and $2,220 for each subsequent day of non-compliance.